kolkhis/tech-notes/linux/samba.md

 There are a bunch of other options for controlling how permissions work in your samba shares.

-Below is a table explaining what each does.
+Below is a table explaining what each option does.

 | Option                          | Purpose                                        |
 | ------------------------------- | ---------------------------------------------- |